automazing/maven-web-drivers-compatibility-plugin/README.md

 </properties>
 ```

-Part of the TODOs is implementing auto checking installed versions.
+Part of the TODOs is implementing auto checking installed versions. #1

+After cloning, you need to run `mvn install` and then run it within your project:
+`mvn org.bestest.plugins:maven-web-drivers-compatibility-plugin:check-chrome`